Cunninghame Graham: Scottish Independence and the Scottish Labour Party

+While in the House of Commons, Graham became increasingly more radical and went on to found the Scottish Labour Party with Keir Hardie in 1888, though he did not leave the Liberal Party until 1892.

-At the 1892 general election Graham stood as the Scottish Labour Party candidate for Glasgow Camlachie.
-He was defeated, bringing his parliamentary career to an end.
+At the 1892 general election Graham stood as the Independent Labour Party candidate for Glasgow Camlachie.
+He was heavily defeated, coming third with just 906 votes, bringing his parliamentary career to an end.
 He remained active in political circles, though, helping his colleague Keir Hardie establish the Independent Labour Party and enter parliament as the MP for West Ham.
 However, he became disillusioned by the pettiness and dissent of those he called "piss-pot socialists" and increasingly turned to a nascent Scottish nationalism as a means of achieving social justice and cultural revival.

-Graham retained a strong belief in Scottish home rule.
-He played an active part in the establishment of the National Party of Scotland (NPS) in 1928 and was elected the Honorary President of the new Scottish National Party in 1934.
+In 1928, Graham was elected (in absentia) President of the National Party of Scotland (NPS), and was elected the Honorary Vice-President of the new Scottish National Party in 1934, for which, despite reservations, he led the country-wide campaign to promote it alongside Compton Mackenzie.
 He was several times the Glasgow University Scottish Nationalist Association candidate for the Lord Rectorship of the University of Glasgow, which he lost by only sixty-six votes in 1928 to Stanley Baldwin, the Conservative Prime Minister at the time.
-This event was pivotal in the founding of the National Party, and the eventual creation of the Scottish National Party in the 1930s.
+This event was pivotal in boosting the newly formed National Party of Scotland.

 Because of his Scottish nationalism, and criticism of what he saw as the Labour Party's timidity and lack of socialist zeal, Graham has been effectively written out of Labour Party history, and the belief has been circulated that after his electoral defeat in 1892, he retired from politics until the late 1920s.
 This is entirely incorrect; in fact, between 1905 and 1914, Graham, while retaining the position of elder statesman, social commentator, and renowned world-traveller, became more militant, involving himself in many left-wing causes and protests.
+Moreover, in 1918, he was persuaded to stand as the Liberal candidate in the new constituency of West Stirlingshire, coming last behind the Unionist and Labour candidates.

-There is evidence to suggest that he joined the hard-left British Socialist Party, and he was an associate of anarchists and a political assassin.
-Graham was also a vociferous anti-imperialist at the height of British jingoism as well as a high-profile supporter of the women's suffrage movement and Home Rule for Ireland and India.
+There is evidence to suggest that Graham joined the hard-left British Socialist Party, and he was an associate of anarchists (like Peter Kropotkin) and the political assassin Sergei Stepniak but left over the BSP’s opposition to the First World War.